 Delegates wishing to participate in the Judicial Branch may register as lawyers.
-Lawyers MUST serve in teams of two and argue either as the appellant or appellee in actual cases before the Supreme Court.
-They will receive their cases in advance and will be expected to submit 2 briefs as their pre-conference assignment.
+Lawyers serve in teams of two and argue either as the appellant or appellee in actual cases before the Supreme Court.
+They will receive their cases in advance and will be expected to submit 2 briefs as their preconference assignment.
 Please note, those serving as lawyers should expect to spend a significant amount of time on their pre-conference briefs.
+Lawyers must complete their briefs to participate.